leonardoLavagna/Waves-Simulation/README.md

 8) We will use the **spectral-element method** to develop a solution scheme for the 1D elastic wave equation (with Lagrange polynomials as the basis functions of choice).
 9) We finalize the derivation of the spectral-element solution to the elastic wave equation.
 We will then demonstrate the **numerical solution for homogenous and heterogeneous media**.

-## Remark.
 This project is still a working in progress.
 We will add all the material step by step as the project develops.

-## Updates
-- **Apr.
-5, 2022:** Part 1 of the project is completed except for Notebook 1 we are still writing (it is not unlikely that the first notebook will be the last we will upload ^.^).
-- **Apr.
-7, 2022:** Part 1 of the project has been inspected and some minor errors have been corrected.
-Part 1 is made of Notebooks 1,2,3,4,5,6 and is made available in a single folder (where Notebook 1 is empty because we still have to write it...).